benjaminpatrickevans/benjaminpatrickevans.github.io/_pages/cv.md

 For a PDF copy of my CV, please visit here.
 For any inquries, I would be happy to provide an updated CV on request.
+My LinkedIn is also [here](http://linkedin.com/in/benjaminpatrickevans/).